garetht/notes/cssnotes.md

 `!important` tag

-Use as little precedence as necessary - only when there is an eception, or some state is different.
+Use as little precedence as necessary - only when there is an exception, or some state is different.

 ###Lowest precedence - declaration of tag
 ```css